gv4383/project-playlist/README.md

 Welcome to Sound Squirrel, the latest, but not so greatest playlist web app!
 The purpose of this project was to create a simple, full-stack web application that allows users to search for songs and add them to custom-made playlists.

+## Before Getting Started

+This application is currently designed for mobile view ONLY.
+In order to view this web application properly, kindly open up the developer tools tab and change the responsive view to "Pixel 2".

+Updates to make the web application fully responsive for ALL views are coming soon.
+Please be patient and I deeply apologize for any inconveniences this may bring.

 ## Getting Started

 Before you start using this web app, you'll have to have a valid Spotify account nad login with it.
 The spotify account can be the free version, or the premium version.